Golden retrievers are certainly a much-beloved breed of dog.

 On the other hand, a golden retriever’s gentle and friendly demeanor means that they’re more likely to greet a stranger with a smile than with growling suspicion.
 So, are Golden Retrievers good guard dogs?

-So, are Golden Retrievers good guard dogs?
+Many dog breeds are known to make good guard dogs.
+Goldens are not one of them.
 Being naturally trustworthy and friendly with everyone (strangers, children, dogs, cats, smaller pets) will no doubt make them less effective guard dogs.
 Golden Retrievers were never bred for guardian or protection work.

 Still, it’s good to learn as much as possible about the breed so you can make your own informed decision about whether you would want to attempt to train one for guard duty.